darthale/idarth/content/posts/2019-12-03~company-culture/company-culture.md

 ### Actions

 Through decisions making and actions you move closer to reach your goals.
-[Faffing around](https://www.urbandictionary.com/define.php?term=faffing), endless researching or studying are against my approach.
+[Faffing around](https://www.urbandictionary.com/define.php?term=faffing), endless researching and studying are against my approach.

 I firmly believe in acting-failing-learning.
 I struggle when I am amongst people that fill their days with countless meetings and endless chats.
 I prefer seeing actions and progresses, I love listening to lessons learned.